 Think!
 Don’t learn safety by accident Glendale – your safety is our business

 Top management shall define and authorise the organisation’s Occupational Health & Safety policy (OH&S) and ensure that within the defined scope of its OH&S management system it:

-- Includes a commitment to at least comply with applicable legal requirements and with other requirements to which the organisation subscribes that relate to its OH&S hazards;
+- Inludes a commitment to at least comply with applicable legal requirements and with other requirements to which the organisation subscribes that relate to its OH&S hazards

-- Provides the framework for setting and reviewing OH&S objectives;
+- Provides a framework for setting and reviewing OH&S objectives

-- Is reviewed periodically to ensure that it remains relevant and appropriate to the organisation.
+- Is reviewed periodically to ensure that it remains relevant and appropriate to the organistion

 Our intention for 2018 is:

-- To reduce the Total Accident Frequency Rate (TAFR) by 20% and reduce RIDDOR reportable injuries by 50%
+- To reduce the Total Accident Frequency Rate (TAFR) by 20% and reduce RIDDOR reportable injuries down to zero

-- Review Health and Safety statistical analysis against the national benchmark
+- Review health and safety statistical analysis against national benchmarks

-- Analyse all near miss data and act upon the findings
+- Analyse all near hit and safety observation data and act upon the findings

-- To analyse manager, depot, site monitoring returns in the prevention of injury and ill health
+- To analyse manager, depot, and site monitoring returns in the prevention of injury and ill health

 - To effectively communicate and measure the implementation of all documentation